Sailfin flying fish: Importance to humans

 P. brachypterus is generally considered bycatch by the commercial fishing industry.
 However, like other flying fishes, they can be prepared as salted fish by salting them and leaving them to dry out in the sun.

 In Taiwan, the sailfin flying fish and other flying fish are eaten by locals and are also used as bait.
 Flying fish eggs are also exported to Japan.
 To the Tao people, an indigenous ethnic group in Taiwan, P. brachypterus is one of the species of flying fish that comprise the bulk of their traditional fishing stock.
-Important Tao festivals coincide with the arrival and departure and flying fish from local waters.
+Important Tao festivals coincide with the arrival and departure of flying fish from local waters.
 Between 2006-2007, there was a 60% decrease in the numbers of flying fish taken from Taiwanese fisheries, leading to concern from the indigenous people about the long-term viability of the flying fish stock.

 As an important prey item of dolphinfish, the sailfin flying fish and other species of flying fish play an important ecological role in maintaining dolphinfish fisheries.

 Because of high populations in the eastern Caribbean, some scientists have suggested investigating the feasibility of commercial P. brachypterus fishing in the region.